pesama/konga-metadata/README.md

 					triggers: [ 				// array with all triggers for the entity changes
 						match: 'enum', 				// type of the trigger (e.g. value, length...)
 						moment: 'enum', 			// when to launch the trigger (immediate, commit)
+						scope: 'enum', 				// the mode of the field (search, update, all)
 						type: 'enum', 				// type of the trigger (e.g. alert, confirm)
 						parameters: [ 				// array of parameters for the trigger {